My week @ The Illustration Academy 2017

 The best part was getting to talk with Mark and tell him about how inspired I was from seeing him do a demonstration at the Academy of Art in San Francisco in 1997 or 1998.
 I spied a box of books and asked him if they were for sale, so I bought one and asked him to sign it.
 Timmy Trabon took the above picture of Mark English and I in his studio with a work in progress in the background.

 We went out to lunch.
 I sat down at a small table and John English invited me to sit at their table, and I sat next to Mark.
 We had more conversations about where he shows in galleries, etc. And listened to him tell some great stories.
 I had ordered a pizza and beer.
 I was sweating it, because for a dollar more I got the 22-ounce porter (instead of the polite 16-once size).
-He is going to think I’m a lush!
+I worried that Mark English is going to think I’m a lush!
 When it was delivered to the table, Mark asked me what it was.
-I said was a crane brewery porter.
+I said it was a crane brewery porter.
 I asked him if he would like to try it.
 So he took a sip of my beer.
 “That is a heavy beer.”
 And he returned to drinking his bottle water.
 So I can proudly say that Mark English sipped my beer!

 Back at the Illustration Academy workshop, I asked George if they would be able to look at my website/portfolio and give me some feedback and direction.